dwavesystems/dwave-system/docs/reference/composites.rst

 Composites
 ==========

-:std:doc:`dimod composites <dimod:reference/samplers>` that provide layers of pre- and post-processing (e.g., :term:`minor-embedding`) when using the D-Wave system.
+:std:doc:`dimod composites <dimod:introduction>` that provide layers of pre- and post-processing (e.g., :term:`minor-embedding`) when using the D-Wave system.

 .. currentmodule:: dwave.system.composites